soumitradev/HPCWiki/docs/faq/storage.md

 To ensure fair share of storage resources on the HPC facility, users have limited disk quota for their `$HOME` directory.
 Once the storage space exceeds the allotted quota, users might receive the above message.
 To resolve this issue, we request the users to either shift files from their `$HOME` directory to `$SCRATCH` or to their personal machine.

+### Can I increase my storage quota?

+Users are provided with 40GiB of storage quota for their home directories.
+However, users can request for more storage space on a case by case basis by contacting the HPC facility.
+Please include a proper justification for the request.
 ### How to find the files and directories that are occupying significant space in home directory?

 The `du` command lists the size of files/folders.